GoogleCloudPlatform/generative-ai/partner-models/claude/computer-use-demo/README.md

 Once the container is running, see the [Accessing the demo app](#accessing-the-demo-app) section below for instructions on how to connect to the interface.

-This example shows how to use the Google Cloud Application Default Credentials to authenticate with Vertex.
+This example shows how to use the Google Cloud Application Default Credentials to authenticate with Vertex AI.

 You can also set `GOOGLE_APPLICATION_CREDENTIALS` to use an arbitrary credential file, see the [Google Cloud Authentication documentation](https://cloud.google.com/docs/authentication/application-default-credentials#GAC) for more details.